JamesRodgers17/Monterey-Update-via-MDM---Token-Status/README.md

 All Settings -> Computer Management (Management Framework) -> Extension Attributes -> Upload

+*Recommended Workflow*
+- macOS 12.0.1+
-Recommended Workflow: macOS 12.0.1+ enrolled via ADE using Prestage Enrollment via Jamf Pro, Filevault Configuration Profile is Pushed, End User Graphically logs in, SecureToken is granted & Bootstrap token is escrowed.
+- enrolled via ADE using Prestage Enrollment via Jamf Pro
+- Filevault Configuration Profile pushed for First Login
+- End User Graphically logs in
+- SecureToken is granted & Bootstrap token is escrowed.

 If older version of macOS - Upgrade to macOS Monterey 12.0.1+ & then you can upgrade with MDM Deferal Command.